 When I arrived at Taichung HSR station, it was a five-minute walk from the station to the Chih Hang rental agency office here.
 I can speak passable Mandarin, so the staff member was very happy that he wouldn’t have to try to speak English with me.

 After checking my documents, the staff showed me some insurance documents which were all in Mandarin (other agencies may have English ones).
 I admit that I didn’t check them carefully and I don’t have a good understanding of car insurance.
+Please see some information about it provided by one of the commenters at the end of the article.

 I just took photos of the forms in case I needed the info later and signed my life way…If you care more than I do (and you probably should), I suggest that you use a translation app to scan and translate the documents on the spot.